-*P ≤ 0.05, Con – control, AS – acute stress, CSW1 – chronic stress during 1 week, CSW2 – chronic stress during 2 weeks, CSW3 – chronic stress during 3 weeks, PBL – peripheral blood leukocytes.
-Results from Shimon-Hophy and Avtalion (2017, 2018).
+*p≤ 0.05; Con, control; AS, acute stress; CSW1, chronic stress during a 1-week period; CSW2, chronic stress during a 2-week period; CSW3, chronic stress during a 3-week period; PBL, peripheral blood leukocytes.
+Results pulled from Shimon-Hophy and Avtalion (2017, 2018).

-Fig. 2: The distribution of leukocytes' types in common carp peripheral blood following stress treatments.
+Fig. 2: The distribution of leukocyte types in the peripheral blood of common carp following stress treatments.
 Cell markers were produced from mixed 1000 ng cDNA of 8 fish by PCR amplification and loaded on 1.3% agarose gel with TBE (Tris/Borate/EDTA) running solution.
-1- T cell (CD3-TCR), 2-T cells (TCR), 3-CD4, 4-CD8, 5-NK cells (CD56), 6- macrophages/monocytes (CD209), 7-NCCRP1
+(1) T cell (CD3-TCR), (2) T cells (TCR), (3) CD4, (4) CD8, (5) NK cells (CD56), (6) macrophages/monocytes (CD209), and (7) NCCRP1.

 The decrease or increase in metabolism was shown in the volume of the cells (Fig. 3).
-In acute stress, when metabolism of pro-inflammatory and regulatory cytokines was upregulated, cell volume increased up to 3 times (by measuring cell area), while in chronic stress, cell volume of T cells decreased up to 3 times following 3 weeks of chronic stress.
-This picture reinforces the perception that chronic stress impairs mainly the metabolism of cytotoxic cytokines
+During acute stress responses, when the metabolism of pro-inflammatory and regulatory cytokines was upregulated, cell volume increased up to 3 times (according to measurements of the cell area), while during chronic stress responses, the cell volume of T cells decreased up to 3 times following 3-week periods of chronic stress.
+Figure 3 reinforces the perception that chronic stress mainly impairs the metabolism of cytotoxic cytokines.

 T(TCR) T(TCR)